jayonit/TwentyTwelveModify/README.md

 # TwentyTwelveModify
-Official Blog Theme modified by myself.
+Official Blog Theme "2012" modified by myself.
-It change the banner of the page,and add some sns logo lins by fontawesome icons.
+It changes the banner of the page and add some sns logo links by fontawesome icons.